wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemosNew.md

 Step 2:

-1. You have an existing SSH Key-pair you want to use that is available from your linux terminal simply save a copy of your public key to your **~/adt-credentials.txt** from step 1 above for ease of reference later on for example
+1. If you have an existing SSH Key-pair you want to use that is available from your local linux terminal simply save a copy of your public key to your **~/adt-credentials.txt** file from step 1 above for ease of reference later on, for example:

 >     /bin/cat ~/.ssh/id_rsa.pub >> ~/adt-credentials.txt